 (H) Waiver of requirements.
-The district commission or the board may waive any filing requirement upon a showing of good cause, unless such waiver would unfairly prejudice the rights of other parties.
+The district commission may waive any filing requirement upon a showing of good cause, unless such waiver would unfairly prejudice the rights of other parties.

-Rule 19.
-Compliance with Other Laws - Presumptions
+Rule 19 Compliance with Other Laws - Presumptions

 (A) Alternative procedures.
-In the event that a subdivision or development is also subject to standards of, or requires one or more permits, approvals or certifications from, another state agency, the applicant may elect to follow any one or any combination of the following procedures:
+In the event that a subdivision or development requires one or more permits, approvals or certifications from, another state agency, the applicant may elect to follow any one or any combination of the following procedures: